How to Secure a Synology NAS (Security Best Practices)

 Not only is a username and password needed, but a certificate (config file) is normally required which means that an attacker must hold the username, password, and certificate to connect to your network.
 You can set up a VPN server on your NAS quite easily.

 I have a tutorial below and written instructions that will show you how to set up OpenVPN on your NAS.
+If you’d rather not use OpenVPN, another great option is Tailscale which requires no port forwarding and a limited setup.

 2.2 Port Forwarding & Synology’s Firewall